-PROMOTING VASECTOMY SERVICES IN ETHIOPIA
+PROMOTING VASECTOMY SERVICES IN RWANDA

 The Family Planning 2020 (FP2020) movement began in 2012, when more than 150 political leaders at the London Summit on Family Planning committed to provide 120 million women in the world's poorest countries with access to contraceptives by 2020.
 FP2020 aims to support the reproductive rights of women and girls and empower them to achieve their reproductive goals.
 This is done, in part, by ensuring FP clients across the globe are provided with the informed choice of a wide range of high quality contraceptive methods.
-During this meeting, Ethiopia committed to reduce its total fertility rate to 4 children per woman, and reach an additional 6.2 million women and adolescent girls with voluntary FP services.
-In addition, the Federal Ministry of Health aims to increase the contraceptive prevalence rate (CPR) to 55% by 2020.1 Ethiopia has made great progress toward these goals, and the current trend in FP use is encouraging.
-Expanding the method mix - by increasing capacity, encouraging demand for vasectomy, and creating male-friendly FP services - can increase the modern CPR2 and continue Ethiopia's momentum.
+During this meeting, the Government of Rwanda committed to introducing long acting and permanent contraceptive methods in every hospital and health center.1 In addition, the Government of Rwanda has set an ambitious goal of reaching a contraceptive prevalence rate (CPR) of 90% by 20172 and reducing the total fertility rate to 4.5 children by 2020.3 Rwanda has made great progress toward these goals and the current trend in FP use is encouraging.
+Expanding the method mix - by increasing capacity, encouraging demand for vasectomy, and creating male-friendly FP services - can increase modern CPR4 and continue Rwanda's momentum.